Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Introduction

-Furthermore, \cite{2019NatAs...3..766H} and \cite{2019ApJ...876...13H} showed that when exposed to a strong radiation field, large dust grains acquire a remarkably high angular velocity and the largest dust grains in the population cannot survive intact because the centrifugal force within a grain exceeds the binding energy that holds it together.
+Furthermore, \cite{2019NatAs...3..766H} and \cite{2019ApJ...876...13H} showed that when exposed to a strong radiation field, large dust grains acquire a remarkably high angular velocity and the largest dust grains in the population cannot survive intact because the centrifugal force within a grain exceeds the binding force that holds it together.
 This rotational disruption process is known as Radiative Torque Disruption (RAT-D).
-Extremely fast rotation of objects due to laser irradiation is demonstrated in laboratory experiments (e.g., \citealt{2018PhRvL.121c3602R,2018PhRvL.121c3603A}), and the disruptive effect of rotation is also seen in simulations (\citealt{2023arXiv230112889R}) and laboratory experiments (\citealt{2019EL....12745004H}).
-As the RAT-D mechanism sets an upper limit on the size distribution of dust grains, it has implications for various aspects of dust astrophysics, including light extinction, polarization, and surface chemistry (see the review of \citealt{2020Galax...8...52H}).
-The combination of RAT-A theory and the RAT-D mechanism, referred to as the RAT paradigm, has been shown to reproduce a wider range of dust polarization observations, extending to star-forming regions (see the review of \citealt{2022FrASS...9.3927T}).
+Extremely fast rotation of objects due to laser irradiation is demonstrated in laboratory experiments (e.g. \citealt{2018PhRvL.121c3602R,2018PhRvL.121c3603A}), and the disruptive effect of rotation is also seen in simulations (\citealt{2023arXiv230112889R}) and laboratory experiments (\citealt{2019EL....12745004H}).
+As the RAT-D mechanism sets an upper limit on the size distribution of dust grains, it has implications for various aspects of dust astrophysics, including light extinction, polarisation, and surface chemistry (see the review of \citealt{2020Galax...8...52H}).
+The combination of RAT-A theory and the RAT-D mechanism, referred to as the RAT paradigm, has been shown to reproduce a wider range of dust polarisation observations, extending to star-forming regions (see the review of \citealt{2022FrASS...9.3927T}).

-However, most interpretation of polarization data have been made based on data taken at a single wavelength or a combination of only a few wavelengths.
-To further validate the RAT theory, the next logical step is to synthesize the observed multiwavelength polarization, also known as the polarization spectrum predicted by the RAT theory, and confront it with observational data.
-Previous observational analyses (see, e.g., \citealt{2016ApJ...824...84G,2019ApJ...872..197S} and references therein) have shown that the slope of the polarization spectrum can vary locally within an interstellar cloud.
-In a recent study, \cite{2021ApJ...907...46M} used observations made in four bands of High-resolution Airborne Wideband Camera Plus (HAWC+) on board of the Stratospheric Observatory for Infrared Astronomy (SOFIA) centered at 54, 89, 154, and 214$\,\mu$m toward Orion Molecular Cloud 1 (OMC-1) in the Orion A cloud.
-They found that the slope decreases in cooler regions and increases in warmer regions.
+However, most interpretations of polarisation data have been made based on data taken at a single wavelength or a combination of only a few wavelengths.
+To further validate the RAT theory, the next logical step is to synthesise the observed multi-wavelength polarisation, also known as the polarisation spectrum predicted by the RAT theory, and confront it with observational data.
+Previous observational analyses (see, e.g. \citealt{2016ApJ...824...84G,2019ApJ...872..197S} and references therein) have shown that the slope of the polarisation spectrum can vary locally within an interstellar cloud.
+In a recent study, \cite{2021ApJ...907...46M} used observations made in four bands of the High Resolution Airborne Wideband Camera Plus (HAWC+, \citealt{2018JAI.....740008H}) on board the Stratospheric Observatory for Infrared Astronomy (SOFIA) centred at 54, 89, 154, and 214$\,\mu$m towards Orion Molecular Cloud 1 (OMC-1) in Orion A cloud.
+They found that the slope decreases in the cooler regions and increases in the warmer regions.